SonarSource/sonar-php/doc/CFG.md

 1. "exceptional" successor representing the path for the unhandled exception connecting it to the outer `finally` clause or  `END` block.
 2.  "normal" successor to the statement following the `try` statement.

-This "normal" successor can be infeasible in case when there is abrupt termination of the control flow like using `return` or `break` in the try body.
+This "normal" successor can be infeasible in case when there is an abrupt termination of the control flow like using `return` or `break` in the try body.
 Consider the following example

 ```php
 while ($cond) {